-The number-one risk factors for colorectal cancer include advanced age (50 and up) and a family history of the disease.
-For most patients, Portland care providers recommend getting screenings beginning at age 50.
+The number-one risk factors for colorectal cancer include advanced age (45 and older) and a family history of the disease.
+For most patients, screenings are recommended beginning at age 45.

 Those with other risk factors present should start earlier.
 These include: